davidcralph/express-boilerplate/README.md

 ## Features
 * Automatically checks ``/routers`` folder for new routers and automatically hooks them up
-* Static folder where you can put your html and stuff
+* Static folder where you can put your html, files etc
 * Config file to easily configure stuff

 ## Installation